This requires Admin or Data Admin privileges for implementation.

 iDashboards connects to the QuickBooks Online API by using a built-in API within iDashboards Data Hub.
-This outlines the process required to create an API connection to Quick Books Online.
-This process will flow from initializing the API connection to creating a job in the ETL tool that transfers that API data into a database table/data source, to adding a chart connecting to that data source.
+This outlines the process required to create an API connection to QuickBooks Online.
+This process will flow from: initializing the API connection, to creating a job in the ETL tool that transfers that API data into a database table/data source, to adding a chart connecting to that data source.

-NOTE: QB recently switched from OAuth 1.0 to 2.0 and iDashboards only supports 2.0.
+Please Note: QB recently switched from OAuth 1.0 to 2.0 and iDashboards only supports 2.0.
 If your developer account is an older one, only new developer accounts get 2.0 right now so developer accounts created prior to the rollout don't get 2.0 yet.
 A new developer account will have to be created with the 2.0 OAuth in order to be able to connect.

 If you have not already done so, go to QuickBooks Online and setup your developer account.
 Keep in mind that https protocol is required to be able to connect to Production QuickBooks data.
+Your iDashboards website must have SSL set up and a fully qualified domain name (domain.com) using localhost or your IP address will not work with this API.
+Follow the link to Sign In or Create your Developer Account.

-Sign In to your QuickBooks Online account.
+- Sign In to your QuickBooks Online account

-Once you are logged in select Create App
+- Once you are logged in select Create App

 - Click the QuickBooks Online and Payments box

-Give your app a name here we are calling it iDashboards
+- Give your app a name here we are calling it iDashboards

-Click Create App
+- Click Create App

-Congratulations!
+- Congratulations!
 You've now successfully created the iDashboards QuickBooks Online App for your API Connection!
 Your screen will now look like this:

 - Select Production in the left column

-Enter the Terms of Service Links
+- Enter the Terms of Service Links

 - End User License Agreement URL

 - Then scroll down and click SAVENow, click on Keys & OAuth will take you to the page where you can get the Client ID and Client Secret. ***Keep this page open for future reference.***

 - The Client ID and Client Secret from this page will be added to the same fields in the Add Account window in the iDashboards Data Hub.

 Log into the iDashboards Data Hub http://<server:port>/idbdata/